aleksibovellan/wazuh-alerts-to-signal/README.md

 ```

 ## Script Files
-Save these two scripts into your local or other desired directory, and check in them all usernames, passwords and location paths to match your setup.
+Save these two scripts into your local or other desired directory, and check them for all usernames, passwords and location paths to match your setup.

 ### \~/refresh\_token.sh